beegeiger/Safework-Project/README.md

 ### Prerequisites

--Running a Linux System (Developed and Tested on Ubuntu 16.04)
+-Running a Linux System (Developed and Tested on Ubuntu 18.04)

--System can run Python 2.7+
+-System can be run on Python 3.6.5+

 ### Installing